Campus and Facilities

 West Chester University’s campus is a mixture of 19th-century collegiate Gothic and contemporary architectural styles.
 The distinctive buildings and magnificent old trees make the campus one of the aesthetic treasures of southeastern Pennsylvania.

-Approaching West Chester Borough from the south, the University stretches westward from High Street and provides a gateway to the borough.
+Approaching the Borough of West Chester from the south, the University stretches along High Street and provides a gateway to the borough.
 The Academic Quadrangle serves as a landmark surrounded by the University’s oldest buildings: Philips Memorial Building, Recitation Hall, Anderson Hall, Ruby Jones Hall, and the Old Library.
 Three of these buildings are constructed of the green-hued serpentine stone that has given West Chester its particular character for more than a century.
 Over the ensuing decades, the University expanded to the west and south to include residence halls, student activity and athletic facilities, a dining facility, and general academic buildings.
-Focal points of student life outside the classroom include the Sykes Student Union, which houses a movie theater, food court, meeting rooms, and lounges, as well as the Student Recreation Center, which features a popular three-story climbing wall, basketball courts, exercise rooms with cardio equipment and weights, a running track, and a smoothie cafe for post-workout refueling.
+Focal points of student life outside the classroom include the Sykes Student Union, which houses a movie theater, food court, meeting rooms, and lounges, as well as the Student Recreation Center, which features a popular 34-foot story climbing wall, basketball courts, exercise rooms with cardio equipment and weights, a running track, and a smoothie cafe for post-workout refueling.
 The Business and Public Management Center, opened in 2017, features 23 multimedia classrooms, five collaborative classrooms, 13 classrooms with tiered seating, a 189-seat lecture hall, five seminar/conference rooms, and 137 offices.

 Less than a mile away is the 300-acre South Campus, which includes apartment complexes housing more than 1,200 students and the Sturzebecker Health Sciences Center, a teaching, performance, and research facility.
 Surrounding the center are tennis courts, two multipurpose artificial turf fields, and Farrell Stadium, which is equipped with the same artificial turf used by professional football teams, plus outdoor adventure education facilities.